yogsototh/yblog/Scratch/en/blog/Hakyll-setup.md

 It wasn't so easy.
 But it works pretty well.

-### Create an RSS feed
+### Create an %rss feed

-To create an RSS feed, we have to:
+To create an %rss feed, we have to:

 - select only the lasts posts.
 - generate partially rendered posts (no css, js, etc...)